oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 Code might be self explanatory, if well written.
 But exposed code must at least precise the intents and must describe the income and the outcome.

+As a good practice it is strongly recommended to apply the following:
+- Add a file header to mention the release license, the author, and the copyright.
-Every function must have a proper JSDoc block, declaring the expected parameter and the possible return values.
-Emitted events and thrown errors must also be described.
-For complex datasets, a type definition should describe them.
-A code snippet could be presented as well to show how to use the exposed code.
+- Every exposed function must have a proper JSDoc block, explaining the role, declaring the expected parameter and the possible return values.

-#### Example

-##### Bad
+- Emitted events and thrown errors must be described.
+- For complex dataset, a type definition should describe them.
+- A code snippet could be presented as well to show how to use the exposed code.

+#### Bad example: Undocumented code
-This code snippet is hard to follow as it doesn't express the intend.
+The following code snippet is hard to follow as it doesn't express the intents.

 ```javascript
 function doItAllFactory(config = {}) {